Kitware/SMTK/doc/userguide/extension/qt.rst

 Graph nodes have arcs for each type of relationship present in the graph.

+.. findfigure:: resource-diagram.*
+   :align: center
+   :width: 95%

+   An example resource diagram showing a markup resource and its components.
+   Labels in italics point to the 3 types of nodes in the diagram while other labels indicate the description of each grouping node in the diagram.

+The image above shows a resource diagram.
+Rounded rectangles are drawn for grouping nodes (with no fill) and component nodes (filled with the background color or the selection color depending on their selection state).
+Circles are drawn for nodes representing resources.

 Arcs are drawn as splines that go up and then down a tree used to group nodes by type.
 The "top" of each arc is the least-common ancestor node in the tree.
 This type of layout is known as `Hierarchical Edge Bundling`_ after the 2006 paper